-The skiing available from Alpbach expanded dramatically ahead of the 2012/13 ski season, when a new eight-passenger gondola was built to the neighbouring Wildschönau Valley.
-This link nearly tripled the 52km (32 miles) of runs available, providing 145km (91 miles) of piste in the newly named Ski Juwel area.
+The skiing available around Alpbach is linked by a modern eight-passenger gondola to the neighbouring Wildschönau Valley, providing 145km (91 miles) of mostly easy to intermediate level pistes in the Ski Juwel area.

-Alpbach's own ski area had been seen as rather small and too gently sloping for advanced skiers to find enough challenging options, but the new combined area has a quarter of its terrain suited to advanced skiers, with black runs and off-piste routes.
-There are still long runs near the village, including off-piste blacks down from the Gmahkopf, while powder skiing can be good between the trees when the snow is fresh.
+Alpbach's own ski area is quite small by modern standards although ideal for beginners and young families.
+The new combined area however has a quarter of its terrain suited to advanced skiers, with black runs and off-piste routes.
+There are long runs near the village too, including off-piste blacks down from the Gmahkopf, while powder skiing can be good between the trees when the snow is fresh.

-Alpbach’s core market of beginners and recreational intermediates now have even more options, with 35km (22 miles) of blue runs and 78km (48 miles) of reds available in the Ski Juwel.
+Alpbach’s core market of beginners and recreational intermediates now has even more options, with 35km (22 miles) of blue runs and 78km (48 miles) of reds available in the Ski Juwel.

 The season typically lasts from mid-December to mid-April.
-And with more than two thirds of the ski runs covered by snowmakers, good conditions are guaranteed so long as it's cold enough.
+And with more than two thirds of the ski runs covered by snowmakers, good conditions are guaranteed as long as it's cold enough.

 The resort also participates in the giant Kitzbüheler Alpen ski pass, which covers more than 1,000km (625 miles) of pistes at dozens of resorts in the area – but private transport is required to make full use of its possibilities.